mtjakobczyk/oci-book/chapter03/README.md

 :wrench: **Task:** Update the venv and install OCI SDK
 :computer: **Execute on:** Your machine
-:computer: **Additionally:** Make sure the venv is activated in your Shell
+:dart: **Additionally:** Make sure the venv is activated in your Shell

     pip install --upgrade pip
     pip --version